 - APEX: This telescope is offered in Service Mode only.
 In exceptional cases (e.g. moving targets), remote observing from Bonn (in collaboration with MPIfR) can be considered.
-Proposals requesting time from different APEX partners are required to mention the amount of time requested from MPIfR, Sweden or Chile in Box 5.
-Observations will be done for up to 24 hours per day, but users should be aware that afternoon conditions are often significantly worse than night or morning.
-Observations using high frequency instruments (SHFI/APEX-T2, SHFI/APEX-3, SABOCA) should avoid the afternoon.
+Proposals requesting time from different APEX partners must mention the amount of time requested from MPIfR, Sweden or Chile in Box 5.
+Observations will be done for up to 24 hours per day, but users should be aware that afternoon conditions are often significantly worse than the conditions during the night or the morning.
+Observations using high frequency instruments (SHFI/APEX-3, ARTEMIS, SEPIA/band-9) should avoid the afternoon.
 APEX users should ensure that their proposal meets the following requirements: - \ specify if time is requested from other APEX partners in the macro, \SpecialRemarks (Box 5); - \ specify the requested PWV using the macro, \Target (Box 11), for their project to allow a better distinction between observations requesting a range of atmospheric transparencies;

-- \ either indicate an appropriate off-source position or request time to find such a position if they wish to observe extended line-emitting regions; - \ merge all observations for any APEX instrument into a single run (note that this also applies for the different receivers of SHFI).
+- \ either indicate an appropriate off-source position or request time to find such a position if they wish to observe extended line-emitting regions; - \ merge all observations for any APEX instrument into a single run (note that this also applies for the different receivers of SHFI and SEPIA).
 For Large Programmes this restriction should be understood as a single run per instrument and per period.
 Separate runs should be specified for observations in different periods.